-The Health Plan providers must educate and encourage Non-Title XIX/XXI Members with SMI to enroll in a qualified health plan through the federal health insurance exchange and offer assistance for those choosing to enroll during open enrollment periods and qualified life events.
+The Health Plan providers must educate and encourage Non-Title XIX/XXI Members, including Non-Title XIX/XXI persons with SMI to enroll in a qualified health plan through the federal health insurance exchange and offer assistance for those choosing to enroll during open enrollment periods and qualified life events.
 The following applies for Members who enroll in a qualified health plan through the federal health insurance exchange:

 - Members enrolled in a qualified health plan through the Federal Health Insurance Marketplace continue to be eligible for Non-Title XIX/XXI covered services that are not covered under the exchange plan.